 In the first step, you need to qualify for TEPSLF.
 Some of the steps for qualification are as follows.

 Find out if you qualify for TEPSLF.
 This program is useful for people who met other program requirements but were using non-approved payment plans.
 You will need to complete 120 payments with a qualifying employer.
 You are eligible for this program only if your payment plan was wrong and not for any other reason.

 The Department of Education accepts some requests for review after borrowers submit PSLF forgiveness applications before they are denied.

 After the mail has been sent wait for the proceedings of the follow-up program.

 One other way to overcome the debt burden is to get the student loans completely closed or discharged.
-The several occasions wherein the student loan gets discharged includes closed school discharge, student loan discharge in bankruptcy, loan cancellation for total and permanent disability, discharge for false certification or unauthorized payment, unpaid refund discharge, borrower defense discharge, student loan discharge due to death.
+There are several occasions where the student loan gets discharged.
+It includes closed school discharge, student loan discharge in bankruptcy, loan cancellation for total and permanent disability, discharge for false certification or unauthorized payment, unpaid refund discharge, borrower defense discharge, student loan discharge due to death.